flamebyrd/makesite/README.md

 #### Adding fanworks from the AO3

-Any files in the *fanworks* folder will be added to the fanworks section of your archive.
+Any files in *content/* folder will be added to the index file (index.html).
 These files should be in HTML or markdown format.

 To download a fanwork from [the AO3](https://archiveofourown.org/) in the right format, click on the *Download* button and then select *HTML*.

 If you want to download a large number of works from the AO3, check out [ao3downloader](https://github.com/nianeyna/ao3downloader).

-To change how the archive looks or is structured, edit the parameters or theme.
+To change how the index looks or is structured (e.g. change what metadata is displayed or how it is sorted), edit the parameters or theme.
 See below for further documentation.

 ### Upload your archive to the internet